Law of the iterated logarithm for supercritical non-local spatial branching processes: Introduction

 and

 In particular,

 \end{description} \end{theorem}

+\begin{remark}\rm \begin{description} \item{(i)} The LIL for martingales exhibits three qualitatively distinct regimes, depending on whether $\re\lambda>$, $=$ or $<\lambda_{1}/2$.
+Equivalently, this trichotomy can be stated in terms of the spectral gap $\lambda_{1}-\re\lambda$ being less than, equal to or greater than $\lambda_{1}/2$.
+Indeed, the size of the spectral gap determines the growth rate of the martingale variance (see Lemma \ref{lemn2} below), and hence determines how the martingale fluctuates around its mean.

-\begin{remark} \rm \begin{description} \item{(i)} We mention that there are two facts standing out in the critical case ($\re\lambda=\lambda_{1}/2$).
+\item{(ii)} We mention that there are two facts standing out in the critical case ($\re\lambda=\lambda_{1}/2$).
 One is the scaling $\sqrt{t\log\log t}$, which is a delicate conclusion from a martingale analogue of Kolmogorov's law of the iterated logarithm (see, Stout \cite{Stout}).
 A more detailed discussion is provided in Section \ref{sec1.5}.
 The other fact is that, there is an additional factor $2$ in the limit when $\im\lambda=0$.
-This is intuitively reasonable, given that the limit of the normalized variance of the martingale depends on whether $\im\lambda$ vanishes (see, Lemma \ref{lemn2}(ii) below). \item{(ii)} The proof for the almost sure behaviour of the modulus of the martingales is non-trivial: Based on a key observation that the limit in Theorem \ref{them1} remains the same when replacing $g$ by $\theta g$ for any $\theta\in\mathbb{C}$ such that $|\theta|=1$, we can prove the LIL for the modulus of the martingale with the help of Lemma \ref{lem:modula}. \end{description} \end{remark}
+This is intuitively reasonable, given that the limit of the normalized variance of the martingale depends on whether $\im\lambda$ vanishes (see, Lemma \ref{lemn2}(ii) below).

+\item{(iii)} The proof for the almost sure behaviour of the modulus of the martingales is non-trivial: Based on a key observation that the limit in Theorem \ref{them1} remains the same when replacing $g$ by $\theta g$ for any $\theta\in\mathbb{C}$ such that $|\theta|=1$, we can prove the LIL for the modulus of the martingale with the help of Lemma \ref{lem:modula}. \end{description} \end{remark}

 Let $\mathcal{I}$ be the set of all the eigenpairs $(\lambda, g)$.
 Define

 Our next objective is to establish an LIL for the real part of $\langle h,X_{t}\rangle$ when the test function $h$ belongs to $\mathbb{T}$.
 Noticing that if $(\gamma_{i},g_{i})$ and $(\gamma_{j},g_{j})$ are eigenpairs with $\gamma_{i}=\bar{\gamma_{j}}$, then $\re\big(\langle g_{i}+g_{j},X_{t}\rangle\big)=\re\big(\langle g_{i}+\bar{g}_{j},X_{t}\rangle\big)$, where $g_{i}+\bar{g}_{j}$ is an eigenfunction corresponding to $\gamma_{i}$.
 This implies that, every function in $\mathbb{T}$ can be reduced to a function in the subclass $\widehat{\mathbb{T}}$, where